Download the official MEETING GUIDE APP to find the next meeting.

-We love our community, so feel free to visit Alcoholics Anonymous office during normal business hours.
+Feel free to visit Alcoholics Anonymous Intergroup office during normal business hours.
 We're in Suite 30 of Kenbell Plaza.

 1400 Pugh Street, Terre Haute, Indiana 47802